Football Stats API for Sports News & Media

 Player Stats

-Returns season-level statistics - goals, assists, appearances, minutes, cards.
+Returns season-level statistics organized into categories: scoring (goals, assists), shooting, passing, defending, duels, and discipline (cards).
+The season_id parameter is required (e.g. sn_7598).
 Embed these directly into articles or use them to generate automated stat lines.

 Competition Details